 - Instant Pot – Get that Instant Pot sealing ring clean!
-Add 2 cups of white vinegar to the insert, seal the lid and set to “steam” setting for 2 minutes.
+Add two cups of white vinegar to the insert, seal the lid and set to “steam” setting for two minutes.
 Remove the ring and let it air dry completely.
 No more weird stains or smells!

 - Sheet Pans – Don't be embarrassed by your dirty sheet pans again!
-Mix ½ cup baking soda, ½ cup distilled vinegar and hot water and allow your pans to soak for 30 minutes to an hour.
+Mix ½ cup baking soda, ½ cup distilled vinegar, and hot water.
+Then apply to tour pans and allow them to soak for 30 minutes to an hour.
 Give it a good scrub to remove the residue.